 - Transfer them into freezer bags to cook up when you’re ready.

 There are many more ways to go zero or low waste in your cooking than just to maximise your ingredients.
 For instance, when baking your banana bread or muffin, prevent your product from sticking to the pan by brushing a layer of butter onto the pan instead of lining it with disposable baking paper or paper cupcake cups.
 While baking your potatoes, put them into a baking dish with lid instead of using aluminium foil to line the baking tray.
-You can also go zero waste by sourcing your ingredients such as all-purpose flour and baking powder from a package free shop and reject plastic bags when you are purchasing your fresh produce.
+Also, go zero waste by sourcing your ingredients such as all-purpose flour and baking powder from a package free shop and reject plastic bags when you are purchasing your fresh produce.